Midtown Improvement District

-The Midtown Improvement District (MID), formerly known as the Vickery Meadow Public Improvement District (VMPID), was established in 1993 and was renewed in 1998, 2003, 2008, and 2016.
-The Midtown area consists of approximately approximately 110 businesses, 11,929 multi-family units and 5 DISD schools.
-The Vickery Meadow Management Corporation manages the PID.
+The Midtown Improvement District (MID), formerly known as the Vickery Meadow Public Improvement District (VMPID), was established in 1993 and was renewed in 1998, 2003, 2008, 2016 and 2022.
+The Midtown area consists of approximately 110 businesses, 11,929 multi-family units and 5 DISD schools.
+Midtown Dallas Inc manages the PID.
 The general nature of the service and improvements provided by the PID are to provide public safety, graffiti control, landscaping, park improvements, trash pick-up, neighborhood improvements, acquisition, construction, operation and maintenance of mass transportation facilities, marketing and promotional activities, distinctive lighting and signage, business development and recruitment and other services and activities approved by the Dallas City Council.

 The District's proposed assessment rate for 2022 is $0.10 per $100 of appraised value for the premium service area and $0.05 per $100 of appraised value for the standard service area.
 Once levied, this assessment rate shall not increase during the 2023 Service Plan year.

 The City of Dallas is not responsible for payment of assessments against exempt City property in the District because City right-of-way, railroad right-of-way, parks and cemeteries are not specially benefitted.
 Payment of assessments by other tax-exempt jurisdictions and entities must be established by contract.